10 quick tips for sustaining social media momentum in 2019-2020

 Beat the cramp!

+I see it all the time.
+Days or even weeks past with no posts.
 “I don’t know what to post?”
 I hear this comment over and over again.
 Luckily there is a simple solution.
 When you have social media cramp (yup, the same affliction as writer’s cramp!), just go ahead and post items that celebrate your community.
 It can be praise.
 It can be observations.
+This is a super easy way to to fill gaps and keep your social media everyday active.
 Being a community champion usually draws in other users for conversations (yes, that’s engagement!) and retweets and shares.
 Also, check out these other easy tips to beat content cramp!

 Stop trying to be on every social media platform just because….!